Overview

 Entecavir can interact with other medicines.

-Before you start taking entecavir, please let your doctor know about all the medicines you take.
-This should include anything prescribed for you and any medicines you buy from a shop or pharmacy (including herbal and homeopathic).
+Before you start taking entecavir, please let your doctor know about all of the medicines you take.
+This should include anything prescribed for you, and any medicines you buy from a shop or pharmacy (including and herbal or homeopathic remedies).

 When you have started treatment, you should always check with your doctor or pharmacist before starting any new medicines.